UACES Facebook Arkansas SNAP-Ed Programs - Supplemental Nutrition Assistance Program - Education (SNAP-Ed)

 Supplies food pantries and other agencies that distribute food boxes and meals to those in need.
 This site will help you find a pantry or agency nearest you.

-Provides food, nutrition education or counseling, and access to health services for eligible pregnant, breastfeeding and postpartum women, infants, and children to age 5.
+Provides food, nutrition education or counseling, and resources for health services for eligible pregnant, breastfeeding and postpartum women, infants, and children to age 5.

 Information on Healthy School Initiative with information on standards and school wellness policies.